Jaimilit/CrossFit-Signup/README.md

 The W3C Markup Validation Service was used to validate the HTML of the website.
 There were errors and warnings in the reports about unclosed elements and tags, incorrect values ​​and types of elements, unnecessary trailing slashes.
 All errors and warnings have been fixed, the project's HTML code has been re-checked without errors.

 Home page
+Base
-Services page
+Bookings page
+My Bookings
-Sign up page
+Sign Up page
 Login page
-Book Now page for guests
-Book Now page for authorized users
-Change booking page
+Logout page
 Delete booking page
-Logout page
+Already booked page
+Booking Success

 # CSS Validation:
 The website CSS style has successfully passed the W3C Jigsaw CSS Validation Service.